 Healthcare organizations are faced with unique challenges that affect critical departments within their ecosystem.
-While completely eliminating cyberattacks may not be realistic, healthcare organizations should focus on maturing their cybersecurity programs.
+While completely eliminating cyberattacks may not be realistic, healthcare organizations should focus on maturing their cybersecurity and healthcare IT security programs.
 Constant monitoring of the domain controller at system and application log levels is critical in responding to malicious activity.
 Learn more about protecting your healthcare organization in our whitepaper, Protecting the Heart of Your Healthcare Network: The Domain Controller.

 - 53% of Healthcare Organizations Have Experienced a PHI Breach in the Past 12 Months, HIPAA Journal, March 9, 2020.